role Enumeration

 multi method Int(::?CLASS:D:)

-Takes a value of an enum and returns it after coercion to Int
+Takes a value of an enum and returns it after coercion to Int:

 enum Numbers ( cool => '42', almost-pi => '3.14', sqrt-n-one => 'i' ); say cool.Int; # OUTPUT: «42» say almost-pi.Int; # OUTPUT: «3» try say sqrt-n-one.Int; say $!.message if $!; # OUTPUT: «Cannot convert 0+1i to Int: imaginary part not zero»

-Note that if the value cannot be coerced to Int
+Note that if the value cannot be coerced to Int, an exception will be thrown.

 method Real